 Q: What type of music do you usually work on?

 A: Most of the time I work on music where guitars are the most important part after the vocals.

 Q: What do you bring to a song?

-A: Well, whatever it needs I suppose...
-I try to squeeze the best out of the musicians to bring the song and its arrangement to life, give it dynamics, and that will result in the emotion the artist wants.
+A: Well, whatever it needs, I suppose...
+I try to squeeze the best out of the musicians, throw in ideas or parts that contribute to the song, and in general bring the song and its arrangement to life, and that will result in conveying the emotion the artist wants.

 Q: What other musicians or music production professionals inspire you?

-A: too many... but Steven Wilson is a big recent influence...
+A: too many... but Steven Wilson and of course life itself have had huge influence...